 But if Westerns supposedly lay the cultural groundwork for a ‘transition’ from a corporeal violence of the person to a bureaucratic violence of the state, then Bacurau is firmly uninterested in this distinction.
 For its victims, the difference between Brazil’s state-sanctioned violence and the vigilante violence of the American safari hobbyists is much like that between cultural violence and physical violence—irrelevant.
 For the Indigenous peoples of the Americas, the tools of eradication vary in manifestation—spread of disease, destruction of cultural heritage, police non-enforcement, forced sterilisation, family separation—but rarely in intention: genocide.
 And so, Bacurau’s modern ‘post’-colonial cinema instead ratchets up our discomfort; in the face of the erasure of one’s world, the destruction of one’s people, is violent resistance really disproportionate?

 When the dust settles, there are a lot of bodies in Bacurau.
 The coffins line the street and the survivors congregate in the commons, surveying the wreckage.
 We’ve come full circle to the film’s unceremonious opener: Teresa and Pacote riding in the water truck, headed home and unsure of what is to come, coffins strewn across the road as they run roughshod over them.
 It’s an homage to A Fistful of Dollars (1964), the wooden boxes an inelegant omen of the ultraviolence to come.

 In many ways, Bacurau’s indelicacy is a summons.
 Sometimes the universe manifests as senseless oppression, and the only response is to resist, unsubtly, in every way you can.
 Go in peace, indeed.

-Kaleem M. Hawa is a doctoral candidate and Rhodes scholar at Oxford University.
+Kaleem M. Hawa is a graduate student and Rhodes scholar at Oxford University.
 He attended the 2019 Cannes Film Festival, where Bacurau was first screened.